mike4aday/SwiftlySalesforce/README.md

 You can be up and running in under 5 minutes by following these steps (if you're already familiar with the relevant procedure; if not, see the [appendix](#appendix)):

 1. [Get](https://developer.salesforce.com/signup) a free Salesforce Developer Edition
-1. Set up a Salesforce [Connected App] that will be the server to your iOS mobile app
+1. Set up a Salesforce [Connected App] (it will be the ‘back-end’ for your iOS mobile app)
 1. Register your Connected App's callback URL scheme with iOS ([see appendix](#appendix))
 1. Add _Swiftly Salesforce_ to your Xcode project:
  * Add `pod 'SwiftlySalesforce'` to your project's [Podfile](https://guides.cocoapods.org/syntax/podfile.html)  ([see appendix](#appendix))